laozhou-in-germany/Chens_LMS_Public/docs/docs/ref13_knowledge_management.md

 ~~~
 ```
 `Tags::` for defining the context with tag.
-You can also tag in other note lines.
+You can also use tags in other note lines.
 This line is only a suggestion to keep notes having a similar structure.

 Dataview code block, for resurfacing related notes.
 All notes with the same tags as the current note will be displayed here, except the note itself.